 Q2.
 500 grant applications is a daunting figure.
 It would be very difficult to estimate how much time it might take to read all of them sight unseen.
 Are you able to provide an example of a typical grant application?
 Is there a summary document?
 Are they categorised?
 Would it be acceptable to review a sample of the 500?

-You can gain a sense of our Development & Operations grant application form by previewing the form for our current grant round.
+You can gain a sense of our Development & Operations grant application form by previewing the form for Round 2, 2019-20.
 As you will see, we provide suggested word limits for applicant responses to the text-based questions which total 1,500 across the whole application.
 Applicants also usually attach supporting documents that may be relevant such as strategic plans and financial statements.
 We can’t provide a publicly available example of a previous application, but we do provide an example application for download.
 Note that the application form differs slightly from grant round to grant round.
 The applications will be available to access in full though our online grant management system, SmartyGrants, and if there are responses to particular questions that the consultant would like assistance, our Grants Support Team can run reports to extract these.
 We can also run summary reports that detail summary project titles and descriptions.
 For grants that have completed their grant reporting, these will also be available for the consultant to consider.
 The grant report describes the outcomes of the grant and is generally much shorter than the application, with just a few key questions to gather information about the impact of the grant, learnings, and reporting against evaluation measures established in the grant agreement.
 A preview of the grant report form is available for download.
 The Development & Operations grant applications are not further categorised as such due to applicants frequently receiving support for a variety of activities within the same application, but we could provide reports that draw out applications that have a particular focus, such as applications aiming to develop strategic plans.
 It is up to the consultant to describe their preferred methodology to identify and provide case studies as required.
 Reviewing a sample of the applications and reports may be acceptable if the sample was adequately representative of the diverse range of stations.
 Ultimately, we want to ensure that the consultant has a strong understanding of our grant programs and the various capacities of our applicants in order to provide recommendations that are nuanced, contextualised and helpful to us.

 Q3.
 Under “Tender Requirements” at page 6, a page limit of three pages is specified – can we confirm that this limit is in relation to the listed points only?
 If so, is there an overall limit to the length of the proposal that we should be aware of?